 Finally, you’ll need to on-board staff with the necessary expertise to configure and maintain both your hardware and software.
 At the end of the day, you’re responsible for everything about your email, lock stock and barrel.

-Verdict: Professional Email Hosting is Fine
+Hint: Third-Party Email Hosting is Fine

 Although these options may seem a little daunting, keep in mind that, most professional email hosting options are just fine.
 They are for the most part reliable and efficient and don’t bring the burden of heavy overhead expenses to your business.